teknoir/device_watchdog_patch/README.md

 The patch is meant to be run with: https://github.com/teknoir/device-patch-workflow

+To run:
-To run, create a flow in a devstudio, starting with a "injecct"-node to a "function"-node with:
+1. Create a flow in a devstudio, starting with a "inject"-node to a "function"-node with:
 ```javascript
 msg.payload = { "args": {
     "playbook_git_repo": "https://github.com/teknoir/device_watchdog_patch.git",